A Return to Goa 25 years later

 We had talked about it for years.
 My husband had brought with him ‘the hat’ that he famously wore at that time.
 Faded and worn but still distinctive and perhaps a magical Time Machine?

-Walking down this famous stretch of Goan coastline its beach shacks were in various stages of ‘build’.
+Walking down this famous stretch of Goan coastline, its beach shacks were in various stages of ‘build’.
 All were fighting the sea.
-Unseasonably high tides would at night sweep away the efforts of the day.
+Unseasonably high tides would, at night, sweep away the efforts of the day.

-It was a lesson learned, but too late.
+Lesson learned.
+But too late.
 You never really know what impact your presence has on people.
 If it matters, they will miss you, and you have to let them know how you are.

 We returned to the shack many times over the next three days.
 As we walked the beach from Baga to the Taj Hotel.
-We dodged showers popping in for beer or a coke.
+We dodged showers.
+Popping in for beer or a coke.
 So glad that we had ventured back to Calangute outside of the main tourist season.
 Giving two old friends time to reconnect.

 Of course, we didn’t want to leave.
-But we had bus tickets to Hampi and Hampi was on the ‘must do’ list.
+But we had bus tickets to Hampi.
+Hampi was on the ‘must do’ list.
 The boys hatched a plan on our last night that we would return in December.
 Our circumnavigation of the coastline of India would have to wait.
 We would journey along the length of just the West Coast.
 We would change the plan, travel to the southernmost tip of the country and ‘pop back’.
 Building Cafe Roma a website and taking some pictures for it.

-Somehow to build him a Website seemed the least we could do.
+Somehow, to build him a Website seemed the least we could do.
 Having left him with no word for the best part of three decades.
 Goa also remained on our ‘could we retire here’? list’.
 To return for a longer period would give us time to review that option also.

-Three days after arriving we were leaving again, but this time we had promised to return.
+Three days after arriving, we were leaving again, but this time we had promised to return.

 The Return to Goa

-The journey to and from the house on our little scooter was fun and on returning, we followed the road our home for the week was situated on, just to see where it went.
+The journey to and from the house on our little scooter was fun.
+We followed the road past our complex, just to see where it went.
 That’s how we found Varca Beach.
-So much calmer than Benaulim with just one beach shack which served great prawn noodles – so it became a favourite haunt for a few days.
+Much calmer than Benaulim with just one beach shack which served great prawn noodles – so it became a favourite haunt for a few days.

-Carl on the other hand traded his scooter in for a Royal Enfield.
+Carl on the other hand, traded his scooter in for a Royal Enfield.
 With his hands on the bike of his dreams and a smile on his face.

 It was also a Wednesday so Carl took me to Anjuna to see what I thought of the Wednesday Anjuna Market now.